 Admittedly, we pretty much only did the waterfall and didn’t do anything else here (so we didn’t really make the admission price worth our while).

 In late 2011, we were recently informed that this waterfall was now under the ownership of the Umauma Experience.

 They wanted us to relay the message that they now offer ziplining, a tropical garden, a palm alley walk, restrooms, a vistor center, and a snack shack.

 One of these days, we’ll have to check it out to see how it differs from our first experience here.

-Umauma Falls resides in private property.
+Umauma Falls resides in private property on the Big Island of Hawaii.
 Since I generally don’t keep up with ownership situations, you may have to either go there and read the signs or contact someone beforehand.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 From the Hwy 19 and Hwy 11 junction by the Hilo Airport in Hilo, take Hwy 19 north.
 At the 16-mile post, turn left (west) at the signed turnoff (Leopolino Rd) for the World Botanical Gardens and Umauma Falls.
 Shortly thereafter, turn right (north) at the first T-intersection, and drive the short distance to the World Botanical Gardens registration center car park.
 This drive was about 15 miles taking us under 30 minutes.